greenelab/deep-review/sections/04_study.md

 16S rRNA sequences available for training.

-However, because RNNs have been applied to base calls for the Oxford Nanopore long-read sequencer with some success [@tag:Boza] (discussed below), one day the entire pipeline, from denoising of through functional classification, may be combined into one step using powerful LSTMs [@tag:Sutskever].
+However, because RNNs have been applied to base calls for the Oxford Nanopore long-read sequencer with some success [@tag:Boza] (discussed below), one day the entire pipeline, from denoising to functional classification, may be combined into one step using powerful LSTMs [@tag:Sutskever].
 For example, metagenomic assembly usually requires binning then assembly, but could deep neural nets accomplish both tasks in one network?